CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 installation process.

 * Install the *Guest Additions*.
-    * On the topside of the running virtual machine window, click on *Devices* menu and press the *Insert Guest Additions CD Image*.
+    * At the top of the running virtual machine window, click on the *Devices* menu and press the *Insert Guest Additions CD Image*.
-    * Open the virtual CD Drive, available in *Computer* as a *D:* drive
+    * Open the virtual CD Drive, available in *Computer*/*This PC* as a *D:* drive
     * Run the *VBoxWindowsAdditions.exe* and follow the installation steps.
     * After restarting the virtual machine, click on *Devices* top menu item and set *Shared Clipboard* and *Drag and Drop* settings to *Host To Guest*.